-Western Conveyancing Protocol
+Western Conveyancing Protocol Index

 The Western Law Societies Conveyancing Protocol involves all four western provinces.
 The most significant developments are that a standard form of opinion will be offered to financial institutions operating in all four western provinces, and transactions can be closed on time.
 This will be advantageous for conveyancing practitioners and for financial institutions.
 Each province was able to develop its own protocol and procedure in relation to the initiative.
-In Saskatchewan, we have the benefit of the Saskatchewan Practice Checklist, published by the Law Society of Saskatchewan and Saskatchewan Legal Education Society Inc. These practice standards form the basis of the Protocol Checklist, and the efforts of the authors and commentators are hereby acknowledged.
+In Saskatchewan, we have the benefit of the Saskatchewan Practice Checklist, published by the Law Society of Saskatchewan and Saskatchewan Lawyers’ Insurance Association.
+These practice standards form the basis of the Protocol Checklist, and the efforts of the authors and commentators are hereby acknowledged.
 As a result of the Real Estate section of the Saskatchewan Practice Checklists, the Protocol and related documents required for this initiative are very concise.

 Subject to documented compliance with the Protocol Checklist, lawyers enhance the services offered by the Protocol:

 The Protocol applies to existing, single-family residential properties, including existing condominium units.
 The Protocol applies to mortgages granted in favour of participating financial institutions and will apply to mortgages for any purpose including financing the purchase price of land.
 The Protocol will also apply to “cash” transactions where the purchaser’s solicitor certifies compliance.
 The Protocol does not apply in the following circumstances:

 Any concerns as to the application of the Protocol can be addressed to the Saskatchewan Lawyers’ Insurance Association Inc. The use of the Protocol, and compliance with the Protocol Checklist, will result in the lawyer being insured for the transaction without the application of a deductible.